Applicants with vocational education and training (VET) study

 The first step will be the same for either intention: applicants have to provide an authorised transcript of their relevant qualifications.
-This will usually be sufficient to determine simple admission, along with the guidelines in P02 Admissions Process.
+This will usually be sufficient to determine simple admission, along with the guidelines in the Admissions Policy and Admissions Procedure.
 Applicants are advised in writing by the Dean of Students as to the result of their application.

-The Dean of Studies deals with applications for recognition of prior learning according to P19: Recognition of Prior Learning.
+The Dean of Studies deals with applications for recognition of prior learning according to the Credit and Recognition of Prior Learning Policy.
 Two sources are always consulted in this regard:

 - The website of the institution(s) where the prior learning took place, and